varunmulloli/MicroPDF/README.md

 * Simplest user interface
 * Easy to use PDF Library
 * Add PDFs directly via URL to the Library
+* Import PDF files from Safari, Mail etc.
+* Export PDF files to other PDF Viewers like iBooks
+* Print PDFs via AirPrint
 * Supports both portrait and landscape interface orientations
-* Supports zooming up to 8x
+* Supports zooming up to 10x

 ### CONTACT INFO: